nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. User requests to delete a task from the selected internship application.

-3. InTrack deletes the task to the selected internship application.
+3. InTrack deletes the task from the selected internship application.

    Use case ends.